Emil

 My favorite books are

 Watership Down: Wrecked me as a kid.
 I thought I was ready.
 I wasn’t.
-In the Dream House: Not for people who flinch, or only show pride when it’s rainbow-wrapped and brand-safe.
+In the Dream House: Queer and full of sharp edges.
+Not rainbow wrapped or brand safe.
 The Black Company: Everything’s broken, but the mess makes sense.
 There’s comfort in a world I recognize.

 How Emil runs games